AndreaMovilla/Quality-Assurance/Adittional documentation.md

 The script will compute the RC<sub>VA</sub> for all original segmentations and all N images to analyse.
-Volumes and RC<sub>VA</sub> will be saved in an excel file.
+Volumes and RC<sub>VA</sub> will be saved in an Excel file.
 In our application, we used six manual reference segmentations around the six spheres of the NEMA IEC body phantom to obtain the final sphere segmentations and compare their volume in the motion compensated images to the volume in the reference image through RC<sub>VA</sub>.

 # Activity concentration quantification

-The script will obtain the mean intensity value and standard deviation (STD) of each reference segmentation, for the reference image and the N images to analise.
+The script will obtain the mean intensity value and standard deviation (STD) of each reference segmentation, for the reference image and the N images to analyse.
 It will correct the intensity by the activity decay and then compute the activity concentration recovery coefficient (RC<sub>VA</sub>):

 ![](https://latex.codecogs.com/svg.image?{\color{black}&space;Constrast&space;=&space;\frac{I_{analysis}}{I_{reference}})